PSMS K-12 Educational Grants

 How much can be requested?

-The total classroom requests together with PSMS member honorariums cannot exceed the PSMS allotted $1000 per year in addition to any member or public donations for the K-12 grants, unless the PSMS Board authorizes additional funding.
+The yearly total of all submitted classroom educational and honorarium requests cannot exceed $1000 per year unless the Board authorizes additional funding.

 What sorts of budget items are eligible for reimbursement?